mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/what-are-mono-and-xamarin/index.md

 The [Xamarin Platform](http://xamarin.com/platform) is comprised of the following pieces:

 - *[Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/)*: C# Integrated Developer Environment (IDE) for Mac.
 (Visual Studio for Mac was formerly known as Xamarin Studio, which was formerly known as MonoDevelop).
 - *Xamarin.Android*: Used to build C# .NET applications for Android devices.
-This is useful to have installed if you wish to use the [RhinoMobile](/guides/#rhinomobile) toolkit, but not required for RhinoCommon in Rhino for Mac.
 - *Xamarin.iOS*: Used to build C# .NET applications for Apple iOS devices.
-This is useful to have installed if you wish to use the [RhinoMobile](/guides/#rhinomobile) toolkit, but not required for RhinoCommon in Rhino for Mac.
 - *Xamarin.Mac*: Xamarin's closed-source version of MonoMac.

 For developing RhinoCommon plugins, *only* Visual Studio for Mac is required.